kl1nton/2_SBA_Practice_Papers/3_SBA_Practice_Paper.md

 ### Q35
 Which of the following statements about the differences between *jejunum and ileum* are TRUE?

-	A. The ileum has a thicker wall than the jejunum - F
+	A. The ileum has a thicker wall than the jejunum
-	B. The jejunum has fewer arterial arcades - TRUE
+	B. The jejunum has fewer arterial arcades
-	C. The ileum has a wider lumen - F
+	C. The ileum has a wider lumen
-	D. The jejunum has fewer villi on its inner surface - F
+	D. The jejunum has fewer villi on its inner surface
-	E. The ileum has more valvulae conniventes - F
+	E. The ileum has more valvulae conniventes
 #### Answer: E. The ileum has more valvulae conniventes - *FALSE* = B. The jejunum has fewer arterial arcades
 - Jejunum forms upper 2/5ths of small bowel: ileum forms lower 3/5ths
 	- There are certain anatomical differences between them

 #### Jejunum Compare to Ileum - LEARN
-- Compared with Ileum, Jejunum has
+- Compared with Ileum, Jejunum has (HIGHER)
-	1. a thicker wall
+	1. thicker wall
 	2. more valvulae conniventes
-	3. a greater number of villi
+	3. greater number of villi
-	4. a wider lumen
+	4. wider lumen
 - There is also a difference in the arrangement of the blood vessels in the small bowel mesentery
 	- Ileal vessels form complex branching arcades before reaching bowel
 	- Jejunal vessels have much simpler arrangement - **fewer arterial arcades**